Open Position: Kindergarten Classroom Instructional Assistant

 St. Thomas School, one of the oldest independent schools on the east side of Lake Washington, is defined by a cognitively rigorous program with an emphasis on developing character, leadership, and a passion for learning and achievement.
 STS is a recognized leader in developing the whole student.
 Our core values include gratitude, responsibility, respect, courage, integrity, tolerance, compassion, perseverance, and generosity.
 STS serves over 300 students and boasts a 55,000 sq. ft.
 LEED Gold certified campus.

 Collaborates with the Kindergarten Teacher to plan and implement a cognitively challenging and developmentally appropriate program using best practices and theories of constructivist education.

 Familiarity with Lucy Calkins’ Reading and Writing Workshop, Fountas and Pinnelle’s Guided Reading, Math in Focus, Handwriting Without Tears, and/or Responsive Classroom is preferred.

 Becomes familiar with the continuum of the Early Learning Center’s program and related resources and materials so that s/he can actively assist and/or teach in all learning activities.

 Works with students in small groups, individually, or as a whole class, interested in taking the responsibility for leading the class at times

-Supports remote instruction both on-campus and off-campus
+Supports remote instruction both on-campus and off-campus, if appropriate

 Works with the Kindergarten Teacher in developing a management style that encourages a positive and respectful environment